folukealaba/ClusteredData_Warehouse/Readme.md

 #### Technology Used
 - SPRINGBOOT
-- MYSQL
+- POSTGRES
 - DOCKER

 # Project Packages
 #### Resource
-- POST - /api/v1/fxDeals - The endpoint saves fx deal to the DB
+- POST - /api/v1/fxDeals - The endpoint saves the fx deal to the DB
-- GET - /api/v1/fxDeals/{{dealId}} - The endpoint Get a fx deal by id retrieves a list of fxDeals from the DB
+- GET - /api/v1/fxDeals/{{dealId}} - The endpoint Get an fx deal by id retrieves a list of fxDeals from the DB
-- GET - /api/v1/fxDeals -  The endpoint retrieves a list of fxDeals from the DB
+- GET - /api/v1/fxDeals -  The endpoint retrieves a list of fxDeals from the DB with pagination

 ### Service and Impl
 - The business logic is in the serviceImpl package in the service package.
 The service class is an interface that implements the serviceImpl class.